 For rounding the corners of the vertical rails (item 1), feet (item 2) and horizontal racks (item 4), my favorite method is freehand with my disc sander.
 If you don't have one, you could use a coin and a pencil to mark the radius, then cut it with a coping saw, band saw, etc.

 For the screw holes, I laid out the centers with a square, as shown in the plans, then marked them with a center punch and drilled them with a drill press.
+It has been wisely pointed out that the horizontal racks may need to be higher depending on the size of your tables.
 If you don't have a drill press, you could use a power drill with this method.

 Countersink the holes on one side of each rail for the screw heads.